 Spiciness in chillies is measured in Scoville Heat Units or SHU.
-The measurement is based on the concentration of four chemicals found in peppers, collectively called capsaicinoids, of which capsaicin is the predominant component.
+The measurement is based on the concentration of four chemicals found in peppers, collectively called capsaicinoids, of which capsaicin is one component.

-The HPLC test is fully objective and will give an accurate measurement of the SHU of any sample tested.
+The HPLC test is fully objective and gives an accurate measurement of the SHU of any sample tested.
 However, any SHU test, no matter how accurate, only gives a snapshot of the heat of any chilli variety.
-Obviously, the chilli variety has the over-riding influence on heat level of the fruit.
-However, within the limits of each variety each plant is slightly different, and the stage of ripeness of the fruit and growing conditions will also have significant influences on the heat level.
-So the heat level of any variety will vary from fruit to fruit and from plant to plant in the same crop; let alone between seasons (e.g. summer and autumn harvested fruit), and from year to year.
+Obviously, the genetics of a chilli variety has the over-riding influence on heat level of the fruit.
+However, within the genetic limits of a particular variety the fruit from different plants may differ.
+In addition, the growing conditions and the stage of ripeness of the fruit also have significant influences on the heat level of each fruit.
+Given this, the heat level of any variety will vary from fruit to fruit and from plant to plant in the same crop; let alone between seasons (e.g. summer and autumn harvested fruit), and from year to year and site to site.
 Generally, the hotter the variety the greater the range of heat levels found in that variety.

 Another variable confusing any interpretation of heat level is how much water a chilli fruit contains.
 HPLC tests are done on a dry matter basis.
-So two chillies with the same SHU result will appear very different if one has a dry flesh and the other is very juicy.
+So two chillies with the same SHU result will appear very different to a taste panel if one has a dry flesh and the other is very juicy.

-In addition, to all the natural variation in the heat level of chillies, each person’s perception of the same chilli is different.
+In addition, to the natural variation in the heat level of chillies, each person’s perception of heat of the same chilli is different.
 What one person finds unbearably hot another might consider to be pleasantly warm.

 With all these variables heat levels should always be treated as a guide only, and never as a definitive result.

-However, as a guideline SHU results are very useful, and so, as a very rough guide, we at Sea Spring Seeds have categorise heat levels according to the following formula:
+However, SHU levels are very useful as a guideline, and so, as a very rough guide, we at Sea Spring Seeds have categorise heat levels according to the following formula: